SoCXin/doc/docs/X86/debug-tools/avr-stub_extra.rst

 In a nutshell, avr-stub is a piece of software (stub) that is added to your application and communicates with PlatformIO when a debug session is running.
 It requires several additional configuration steps in order to use it as a debug tool.
-To use avr-stub, the following settings in :ref:`projectconf`:
+To use avr-stub, the following settings in :ref:`mips`:

 .. code-block:: ini